jsmarble/codecisions/content/post/baremetal-kubernetes-cluster-creating-the-cluster.md

-+++
+---
-date = 2019-11-06T20:46:38Z
+date: "2019-11-06T20:46:38Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "baremetal-kubernetes-cluster-creating-the-cluster"
+slug: baremetal-kubernetes-cluster-creating-the-cluster
-title = "Baremetal Kubernetes Cluster - Creating the Cluster"
+title: Baremetal Kubernetes Cluster - Creating the Cluster

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In the [previous post](__GHOST_URL__/baremetal-kubernetes-cluster-installing-kubernetes/), we installed Kubernetes on the servers.
 In this post, we'll be creating the Kubernetes (k8s) cluster and configuring the master node.